repository-service-tuf/repository-service-tuf/docs/source/guide/repository-service-tuf-cli/index.rst

 Login to Server (``login``)
 ---------------------------

-This command will log in to TUF Repository Service and give you a token to run other commands such as Ceremony, Token Generation, etc.
+This command will log in to Repository Service for TUF and give you a token to run other commands such as Ceremony, Token Generation, etc.

 .. code:: shell

-    ❯ trs-cli admin login
+    ❯ rstuf-cli admin login
     ╔══════════════════════════════════════════════════════════════════════════════════════════════════╗
-    ║                                 Login to TUF Repository Service                                  ║ ╚══════════════════════════════════════════════════════════════════════════════════════════════════╝
+    ║                                 Login to Repository Service for TUF                                  ║ ╚══════════════════════════════════════════════════════════════════════════════════════════════════╝

     ┌──────────────────────────────────────────────────────────────────────────────────────────────────┐
-    │         The server and token will generate a token and it will be                                │ │         stored in /Users/kairoaraujo/.trs.ini                                                    │
+    │         The server and token will generate a token and it will be                                │ │         stored in /Users/kairoaraujo/.rstuf.ini                                                    │
     └──────────────────────────────────────────────────────────────────────────────────────────────────┘

     Server Address: http://192.168.1.199
     Username (admin): admin
     Password:
     Expire (in hours): 2
-    Token stored in /Users/kairoaraujo/.tuf_repository_service.ini
+    Token stored in /Users/kairoaraujo/.repository_service_tuf.ini

-    Login successfuly.
+    Login successful.

 Ceremony (``ceremony``)
 -----------------------

-The TUF Repository Service Metadata uses the following Roles: ``Root``, ``Timestamp``, ``Snapshot``, ``Targets``, ``bin``, and ``bins`` to build the Repository Metadata.
-(For more details, check out TUF Specification and PEP 458)
+The Repository Service for TUF Metadata uses the following Roles: ``root``, ``timestamp``, ``snapshot``, ``targets``, ``bin``, and ``bins`` to build the Repository Metadata (for more details, check out TUF Specification and PEP 458).

-The Ceremony is a complex process that TUF Repository Service CLI tries to simplify.
+The Ceremony is a complex process that Repository Service for TUF CLI tries to simplify.
 You can do the Ceremony offline.
-It means on a disconnected computer (recommended once you will manage the keys).
+This means on a disconnected computer (recommended once you will manage the keys).

 .. code:: shell

-    ❯ trs-cli admin ceremony --help
+    ❯ rstuf-cli admin ceremony --help

-    Usage: trs-cli admin ceremony [OPTIONS]
+    Usage: rstuf-cli admin ceremony [OPTIONS]

     Start a new Metadata Ceremony.

     ╭─ Options ──────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-    │  --bootstrap  -b        Bootstrap a TUF Repository Service using the Repository Metadata after Ceremony                │
+    │  --bootstrap  -b        Bootstrap a Repository Service for TUF using the Repository Metadata after Ceremony                │
-    │  --file       -f  TEXT  Generate specific JSON Payload compatible with TUF Repository Service bootstrap after Ceremony │
+    │  --file       -f  TEXT  Generate specific JSON Payload compatible with Repository Service for TUF bootstrap after Ceremony │
     │                         [default: payload.json]                                                                        │
     │  --upload     -u        Upload existent payload 'file'.
 Requires '-b/--bootstrap'.
 Optional '-f/--file' to use non     │
     │                         default file.                                                                                  │
-    │  --save       -s        Save a copy of the metadata localy.
+    │  --save       -s        Save a copy of the metadata locally.
 This option saves the metadata files (json) in the         │
     │                         'metadata' dir.                                                                                │
     │                         [default: False]                                                                               │
     │  --help       -h        Show this message and exit.                                                                    │
     ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯

-There are three steps in the Ceremony
+There are three steps in the Ceremony.

 .. note::

-    We recommend running the ``trs-cli admin ceremony`` to simulate and check the details of the instructions.
+    We recommend running the ``rstuf-cli admin ceremony`` to simulate and check the details of the instructions.
 It is more detailed.